2025 Muntinlupa local elections: Background

 By 2025, however, the composition of the ruling alliance had shifted.
-Mayor Biazon announced he would seek a second term with a new running mate, Poblacion barangay captain Allen Fresnedi-Ampaya.
-Fresnedi-Ampaya—who is a member of the Fresnedi family—served as the president of Muntinlupa's Association of Barangay Captains, and his addition to Biazon's ticket further solidified the partnership between the city's two dominant political families.
-The One Muntinlupa party formally endorsed Biazon for mayor, Representative Jaime Fresnedi for another term in Congress, and Allen Fresnedi-Ampaya for vice mayor in the 2025 elections.
+Mayor Biazon announced he would seek a second term with a new running mate, Poblacion barangay captain Allen Ampaya.
+Ampaya, who is a member of the Fresnedi family, served as the president of Muntinlupa's Association of Barangay Captains, and his addition to Biazon's ticket further solidified the partnership between the city's two dominant political families.
+The One Muntinlupa party formally endorsed Biazon for mayor, Representative Jaime Fresnedi for another term in Congress, and Allen Ampaya for vice mayor in the 2025 elections.

-The Biazon–Fresnedi alliance for 2025 effectively sidelined incumbent Vice Mayor Artemio "Temy" Simundac, who had been Biazon's running mate in 2022.
-Simundac was part of the One Muntinlupa slate that swept the last elections, but he was no longer on Biazon's ticket.
-Instead, Simundac ran for re-election under the Partido Federal ng Pilipinas (PFP) banner of President Bongbong Marcos, putting him in direct competition with Biazon's new running mate for the vice-mayoral post.
+The 2025 Biazon–Fresnedi alliance emerged after incumbent Vice Mayor Artemio Simundac chose to part ways with the local administration.
+While Simundac was a key figure in 2022, he opted to leave the party for an independent path.
+This departure was solidified when Simundac filed his candidacy for re-election under President Bongbong Marcos’s Partido Federal ng Pilipinas (PFP) banner, putting him in direct competition with Biazon's new running mate for the vice-mayoral post.
 In effect, Mayor Biazon's 2025 slate, backed by the One Muntinlupa party, challenged his own incumbent vice mayor—a development that underscored the shifting political dynamics in Muntinlupa since the 2022 polls.

 Another prominent political clan in Muntinlupa, the Teves family, has also positioned itself against the Biazon–Fresnedi alliance.
 Former city councilor Stephanie "Phanie" Teves filed her candidacy for vice mayor in 2025 as an independent, adding a three-cornered fight for that post.
 In the city council race, Annalie "Thata" Teves ran for a 1st district councilor seat under PFP, joining Simundac's opposition lineup.
 The Teves clan—which includes former councilors Melchor Teves and Ringo Teves, as well as long-time Putatan barangay captain Danilo "Danny" Teves—has been actively contesting the ruling group's dominance since 2019, often fielding candidates against One Muntinlupa in successive elections.